Falaye Sacko: Club career

 Sacko made his professional debut in the Segunda Liga for Vitória de Guimarães B on 17 February 2016 in a game against Atlético CP.

 On 31 January 2022, the last day of the Portuguese transfer window, Sacko was loaned to Saint-Étienne.
 On 1 July 2022, he joined Montpellier on loan for the season.

+On the 10th of August 2025, Sacko joined Neftçi on a free transfer signing a two-year contract, with an additional year as an option.

 International career

 Sacko made his international debut for the Mali national team in a 1–1 friendly tie with Japan on 23 March 2018.